-Do this for both sides of the frames, until the arms feel stiff when you close and open them.
+Use an eyeglass kit screwdriver to tighten the screws on both sides of the frames, until the arms feel stiff when you close and open them.

 Metal is a beautiful and reliable material for eyeglasses frames.
 At Vint & York, we created an entire collection metal eyewear collection based on this powerful material.

 Titanium metal frames have graceful, thin lines.
 But they are also fragile looking glasses that need attention and care.
 The most common problem with metal eyewear frames is that they bend out of shape, causing problems to your eyesight.

 Even a small bend in your metal frames can cause problems with your eyes because the focal point of the lens has moved.